laverya/kots/hack/airgap_bundle/usage.md

+### Definitions

+- Public Workstation: A laptop somewhere, has access to internet, probably in a DMZ somewhere
+- Airgapped Workstation: `dex-airgap-jump` -- has kubectl access to an "airgapped cluster", and network access to a "private registry"
+- Airgapped Cluster: in this case we'll [use a kURL cluster in GCP](#appendix-creating-an-airgapped-kubernetes-cluster-in-gcp), but any k8s cluster works, if you want a real test you should remove any public outbound internet gateways though
+- Private Registry: a separate registry to which images will be pushed during install, and pulled from within the cluster.
+The cluster should have network access to this registry to pull images.
+- KOTS Bundle: Kots bundle can be [built from source](#appendix-building-the-bundle), or downloaded from s3: https://kots-experimental.s3.amazonaws.com/kots-v1.16.1-airgap-experimental.tar.gz

+### Installing

+From Public Workstation, move kots bundle to Airgapped Workstation

 ```
 gcloud compute scp kots-v1.16.1.tar.gz dex-airgap-jump:
 ```

-### Installing

 This installer expects a namespace and a pull secret to already exist on the target cluster.
-Let's create them from the jump box
+Let's create them from the Airgapped Workstation

 ```
 export NAMESPACE=test-deploy